nurbspy.jax.nurbs_curve module#

 Returns:

-Arc length of NURBS curve in the interval [u1, u2]
+Compute the arc length of the NURBS curve over the parameter interval [u₁, u₂] using fixed-point numerical quadrature.

 get_binormal(u)[source]#